 Yes.
 Most people who own grid-connected solar systems require a license from your electrical utility.
 There may be restrictions on the size of the solar system or the amount of electricity generation.

-In Alberta, for example, a grid connected solar system requires a microgeneration agreement.
-Small solar systems require a micro-generator license that limits production to your annual consumption.
-The maximum size of a microgeneration site is 5 mw.
-Then a ‘Distributed Generator’ license would apply and allows solar production up to 25 megawatts.
-Above that, a solar system must be registered as a powerplant.
+For example, in Alberta all grid connected solar systems require a license.
+Small solar systems require a microgenerator license that limits production to your annual consumption.
+The maximum size of a microgeneration system is 5 MW.
+For larger systems, a ‘Distributed Generator’ license allows solar production up to 25 MW.
+Above 25 MW a solar system must be registered as a power plant.
 Other provinces and states have their own licensing requirements.

 Why does a microgeneration license limit my production?

-The powerlines and other equipment owned by the utility can only have so much power going through them at once.
+Power lines and other equipment owned by the utility company can only have so much power going through them at once.
 It would be very dangerous to exceed the rated power and would also result in grid failure.
-By limiting generation to the amount of annual use, it is expected the distribution system will not require upgrading.
+By limiting generation, the utility company can control how much energy is going through their equipment and avoid overloading it.
+The alternative would be to upgrade the distribution system, but who wants to do that.